-The design is compact, versatile and reasonably stylish, and you can just as easily mount the camera on a wall or a fridge as you can place it on a mantlepiece (the magnetic base helps here).
+The design is compact, versatile and reasonably stylish, and you can just as easily mount the camera on a wall or a fridge as you can place it on a mantelpiece (the magnetic base helps here).
 As long as you can run a USB power cable to it, you can put it anywhere indoors.

 The app isn't quite as polished as we might like, and the Alexa and Google Assistant integration isn't much to write home about, but overall this is a home security camera that isn't going to let you down.

-A cheaper 720p version is also available.
+While the Nest Cam IQ Outdoor has been discontinued (presumably awaiting a new model), the indoor model is still currently on sale and definitely worth considering.
 What stands out about these security cameras is the intelligence behind them and the quality of the apps Nest (now owned by Google) has put together.